Volvo V60 Insurance Rates

 Rates are averaged for all Volvo V60 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for More Affordable Volvo V60 Insurance
+How to Find the Right Volvo V60 Insurance

-Saving money on auto insurance requires having a good driving record, maintaining a good credit score, eliminating unneeded coverage, and maximizing policy discounts.
-Invest the time to compare rates every time your policy renews by getting quotes from direct carriers like GEICO, Progressive, and Esurance, and also from local independent and exclusive agents.
+Saving money on auto insurance requires having a good driving record, having good credit, avoid buying unnecessary coverage, and taking advantage of discounts.
+Invest the time to compare rates at least every other year by requesting rates from direct insurance companies like GEICO and Progressive, and also from local independent and exclusive agents.

-The next list is a summary of the information presented in the illustrations above.
+The next list is a quick rundown of the car insurance concepts presented in the illustrations above.

-- Consumers who require increased levels of liability coverage will pay an extra $430 each year to increase from a minimum limit to a 250/500 level
+- Consumers who require increased levels of liability coverage will pay about $430 annually to increase from a minimum limit to 250/500 limits

 Rate Tables and Charts